 Are you looking for a challenging day walk that has stunning back-country scenery?
 Well, check out the Lake Rotoiti Circuit.

-Located in the Nelson Lakes National Park, which is a 1.5-hour drive inland from either Nelson or Blenheim.
+Located in the Nelson Lakes National Park, which is a 90 minute drive inland from either Nelson or Blenheim.
 The town of St Arnaud is the gateway to the park, which sits on the edge of Lake Rotoiti.
 The alpine village provides the ideal base for people planning to hike in Nelson Lakes National Park.

 Nelson Lakes is definitely one of the hiking gems of Aotearoa and one of my favourite National Parks.